pantherb/setBfree/doc/osx_readme.txt

 Simply run the included LV2Installer.app, it will ask to do either of the following for you:

-Place the contents of the b_synth.lv2 folder to
+Copy the the b_synth.lv2 and b_whirl.lv2 folders to
   $HOME/Library/Audio/Plug-Ins/LV2/
-or install system-wide for all users to
+or install system-wide for all users to /Library/Audio/Plug-Ins/LV2/
-	/Library/Audio/Plug-Ins/LV2/